thebaldgeek/thebaldgeek.github.io/radiosonde.md

 ## Software -> auto_rx
-There are a few different sonde decoder software packages, some for Windows, some for Linux, a quick Google search can guide you on them, this page is going to focus on the Linux only 'auto_rx' package.
+There are a few different sonde decoder software packages, some for Windows, some for Linux, some decode a lot of different sonde data, some only one or two.
+A quick Google search can guide you on them, this page is going to focus on the Linux only 'auto_rx' package.
 You can run auto_rx on a Raspberry Pi 3/4 or x86 computer running Ubuntu or Debian.
 (Other distros might be possible, but I don't have any experience on them).
 The auto_rx people have done a great job writing up the code and installation guide, you can visit the wiki here: [auto_rx wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki)
 Some notes: I am not a fan of docker, so usually go with the native build.
 One comment on Docker....
 You can not install their Docker container on an x86 computer, the Docker 'image' is CPU architecture specific and its been built only for the Raspberry Pi CPU so you will get an error trying to run their Docker container on anything else.
+Do note that auto_rx does not need a gui or desktop, so you can run a headless install on your platform and just browse to the auto_rx interface.
 The wiki native install guide is very clear and results in a smooth install.
 I recommend getting up and running with just the one RTLSDR v3 dongle at first.
-Do note that while the Airspy Mini and R2 SDR's are supported, its somewhat more complicated and fragile to get and keep running and so I have not ventured into those hardware platforms.
+Do note that while the Airspy Mini and R2 SDR's are sort of supported, its somewhat more complicated and fragile to get and keep running and so I have not ventured into those hardware platforms.
-Also note that things like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported at this time.
+Also note that things like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported out of the box at this time.
 At this time you can leave the SDR at its default serial of usually 00000001 or what ever serial you have changed it to.
 You will need to know its sn# as part of the install so make note of it when you get to the step of running `rtl_test`.

 ## Hardware
 Depending on how far away the sondes tend to float past your location will depend on the antenna you will need to hear their signal.
 If you are very close by, a simple indoor vertical whip might be enough to get your first bit of data, but most people reading this want to push their range a bit more and so will run an outdoor antenna.
 There are only a few off the shelf options here.
 The sondes in use in North America transmit between 400Mhz and 406Mhz.
 There are not a lot of off the shelf antennas that cover this range.
 (A lot more will be said about antennas further down the page).
 And yes, you are quite right, the discone will cover that range, but please keep reading....
 A lot of people get started with a ham radio dual band 70cm/2m vertical.
 Many also press a typical wide band 'scanner' vertical antenna into use, and all are fine starter antennas.
-The SDR is pretty much pre-chosen for us, the blue ADSB dongles are no good, they have a filter in them that will reject the sondes signal.
+The SDR type is pretty much pre-chosen for us, the blue ADSB dongles are no good, they have a filter in them that will reject the sondes 400Mhz signal.
 The orange 978 or 1090 dongles are ok, they have an amplifier and no filter, so that will get you running Ok as well.
 The RadarBox airband dongle is so deaf at every frequency known that most have given up on them.

 Coax is not too critical at 400Mhz.
 Many use good quality 75 Ohm tv coax.